 - via Catch My Party

-This gift is sure to brighten any teacher’s day!
+This homemade gift is sure to brighten any teacher’s day!

 - 1 glass cylindrical vase.
 I found mine at the local Dollar Store!